elfredscom/atEX/terms.md

 ### Usage

-Before using the Services, you (the “user”) must register with EMPAYG and create an account (an “EXYZ Account”).
+Before using the Services, you (the “user”) must register with EXYZ and create an account (an “EXYZ Account”).

 “Transactions” refers to any transfers between users where one party is consumer of the web service/content and the other party is provider of the same.
 EXYZ acts as a facilitator (and not mediator) of Transactions.